franklee97/eeprom/README.md

 This function is meant to reset the EEPROM.
 It calls a lowlevel reset function, which resets the EEPROM by slightly raising the voltage above normal "HIGH" level.
 I did not implement this function as this would be a bit outside the scope of the prompt.

+### eeprom_param_check ###
+`int eeprom_param_check(uint32_t offset, int size);` This function checks the parameter validity.

+### mutex_lock / mutex_unlock ###
+`void mutex_lock();`
+`void mutex_unlock();`
+These functions call `pthread_mutex_lock()` and `pthread_mutex_unlock()` functions.
+If `DEBUG_MODE` is enabled, it also prints to the console.

 ### Using mutexes to limit concurrent hardware access ###
 Because this code must mimic EEPROM behavior, I needed to incorporate the case of multiple consumers trying to access the resource.
 To limit the access to the hardware while an operation is ongoing, I used mutexes.
-As soon as `eeprom_read()` or `eeprom_write()` function would start, it would lock a global, common(between read/write) mutex so another consumer cannot access it.
-It then unlocks the mutex right before the function exits, either via a successful read/write or via an error.
+Inside `eeprom_read()` and `eeprom_write()` functions, as soon as the consumer would start reading/writing from EEPROM, it would lock the mutex.
+After the read/write is complete, it would then unlock the mutex.
+This does NOT mean the mutex is locked and unlocked after every successful page read/rwrite..
+It would lock for the entire duration of necessary page reads/writes.
 My code has common mutex, meaning while consumer A is reading OR writing, consumer B cannot do either operation.

 ### Testing concurrent hardware access ###
 To test the concurrent access, I utilized multithreading.
-First I created two threads that does the same thing: read from one place and write to another place.
-Then, using print statements right before and right after the functions, I observed the behavior.
-Below is an example of the test:
+First I created four threads with two threads doing reads and two threads going writes.
+In `eeprom.c`, if `DEBUG_MODE` is 1, then it will print whenever mutex is locked or unlocked.
+The test is supposed to finish as soon as all threads have completed 5 of their own operation.
+Below is an example of the test output:

 ```
 ----Starting mutex test----
-Thread 1 read #0 start.
-Thread 0 read #0 start.
-Thread 1 read #0 end.
-Thread 1 write #0 start.
-Thread 1 write #0 end.
 Thread 1 read #1 start.
+Mutex locked
+Thread 3 write #1 start.
+Thread 2 write #1 start.
+Mutex unlocked
 Thread 1 read #1 end.
-Thread 1 write #1 start.
+Thread 1 read #2 start.
+Mutex locked
+Mutex unlocked
-Thread 0 read #0 end.
+Thread 1 read #2 end.
-Thread 0 write #0 start.
+Thread 1 read #3 start.
+Mutex locked
+Mutex unlocked
-Thread 0 write #0 end.
+Thread 3 write #1 end.
+Thread 3 write #2 start.
+Mutex locked
 Thread 0 read #1 start.
+Mutex unlocked
+Thread 3 write #2 end.
+Thread 3 write #3 start.
+Mutex locked
+Mutex unlocked
 Thread 0 read #1 end.
-Thread 0 write #1 start.
-Thread 0 write #1 end.
 Thread 0 read #2 start.
+Mutex locked
+Mutex unlocked
 Thread 0 read #2 end.
-Thread 0 write #2 start.
-Thread 0 write #2 end.
 Thread 0 read #3 start.
+Mutex locked
+Mutex unlocked
 Thread 0 read #3 end.
-Thread 0 write #3 start.
-Thread 0 write #3 end.
+Mutex locked
 Thread 0 read #4 start.
+Mutex locked
+Mutex unlocked
+Thread 1 read #3 end.
+Thread 1 read #4 start.
+Mutex locked
+Mutex unlocked
+Mutex unlocked
+Thread 1 read #4 end.
+Thread 1 read #5 start.
+Mutex locked
+Mutex unlocked
+Thread 1 read #5 end.
 Thread 0 read #4 end.
-Thread 0 write #4 start.
-Thread 0 write #4 end.
-Thread 1 write #1 end.
-Thread 1 read #2 start.
 Thread 0 read #5 start.
+Mutex locked
+Mutex unlocked
+Thread 3 write #3 end.
+Thread 3 write #4 start.
+Mutex locked
+Mutex unlocked
+Thread 3 write #4 end.
+Thread 3 write #5 start.
+Mutex locked
+Mutex unlocked
+Thread 3 write #5 end.
+Mutex locked
+Mutex unlocked
-Thread 1 read #2 end.
+Thread 2 write #1 end.
-Thread 1 write #2 start.
+Thread 2 write #2 start.
+Mutex locked
+Mutex unlocked
-Thread 1 write #2 end.
+Thread 2 write #2 end.
-Thread 1 read #3 start.
+Thread 2 write #3 start.
+Mutex locked
+Mutex unlocked
 Thread 0 read #5 end.
-Thread 0 write #5 start.
+Mutex locked
+Mutex unlocked
-Thread 0 write #5 end.
+Thread 2 write #3 end.
-Thread 0 read #6 start.
-Thread 0 read #6 end.
-Thread 0 write #6 start.
+Thread 2 write #4 start.
+Mutex locked
+Mutex unlocked
-Thread 0 write #6 end.
+Thread 2 write #4 end.
-Thread 0 read #7 start.
+Thread 2 write #5 start.
+Mutex locked
+Mutex unlocked
-Thread 0 read #7 end.
+Thread 2 write #5 end.

 ```

-As seen in the console result, once thread 0 is doing an operation, the thread 1 can start the operation but cannot finish the operation until thread 0 finishes the operation.
+As seen in the console result, once thread x is doing an operation and locks the mutex, thread y can start the operation but cannot finish the operation until thread x finishes the operation and releases the mutex.
 Also, when a read operation is ongoing, write operation cannot begin, and vice versa.
+Read the `Couple thought process I want to highlight` on the possible reasons why I observe mutex being locked twice consecutively.

 ### Mimicking low-level functions ###